digideskio/api-site/firstapp/source/block_storage.rst

 .. only:: libcloud

-    Other features, such as creating volume snapshots, are useful for backups:
+    There are also many other useful features, such as the ability to create snapshots of volumes (handy for backups):

     .. literalinclude:: ../samples/libcloud/block_storage.py
         :language: python